CollaboRateMgmt/CollaboRate/README.md

 # Project Creator's Disclaimer
 This work does not represent views of my past and present organizations.
 It is under discussion with my present organization.

+# Questions?
+We try to keep this document as clear and complete as possible.
+Yet you might have questions.
+Based on discussions with various people, we have compiled a list of FAQs [here](https://github.com/sohrabsaran/CollaboRate/wiki/Frequently-Asked-Questions).
+If your question is still not answered, please contact us at the email address given above.